 Even once your hair is in better shape, regular trims will prevent future damage.
 If you have fine or wavy hair, visit every 6 weeks.
-Those with fine or medium curls can wait 8 to 12 weeks between trims, and those with tighty, coily hair can easily go 12 weeks once their damage has been repaired.
+Those with fine or medium curls can wait 8 to 12 weeks between trims, and those with tight, coily hair can easily go 12 weeks once their damage has been repaired.

 2. Switch to Hydrating Shampoo and Conditioner

 When your hair is already dry and damaged, the last thing you need is a shampoo that strips away more of its oils.
 Look for hydrating shampoos and conditioners formulated specifically for damaged hair.
 These typically contain ingredients like vitamin E and essential fatty acids to help smooth your hair's cuticle and seal in moisture.

 Chinese women have long been rinsing their hair in rice water to keep it healthy and tangle-free as it grows.
 Rice water is really high in starch, which can help seal your damaged cuticle and prevent further moisture loss.
 Making your own rice water is pretty easy.
 Simply place ½ cup uncooked white rice in a bowl with 3 cups of warm water.
 Let the rice sit for 30 minutes, and then drain off the water.

 To use your rice water, first shampoo and condition your hair as normal.
 Then, give it a final rinse with the rice water before drying it gently with a soft towel.